Discover how you can save money when moving to Belgium, including tips on cutting your shopping bill and getting the best deal on savings accounts.

 As with buying a property, the rental market in Belgium can be very up and down.

-In some places, eager renters are scrambling for the best properties, but in other areas you may be able to haggle for a better deal.
+In some places, eager renters scramble for the best properties.
+In other areas, you may be able to haggle for a better deal.

 Dave says: “Rents in Belgium aren’t especially expensive compared to some other countries.
 In Brussels, rents and lease terms can be negotiable, so be prepared to haggle to get a good price.”